How to Detect and Prevent iGaming Affiliate Fraud as an Operator

 How to avoid iGaming affiliate fraud?

-1. Check iGaming affiliates’ reputation
+1. Check affiliates’ reputation

-One effective approach to verifying the credibility of iGaming affiliates is to ask those who have previous working experiences with them.
+One effective approach to verifying the credibility of iGaming affiliates is to ask those who have previous working experience with them.
 Depending on the size of the company, a few subpar cases may not be an immediate red flag, especially if, for example, the affiliate delivered their promised traffic and was slow to respond at times.
 However, a large number of complaints about its delivered traffic or major and consistent delays in communication should be a cause for concern.

 3. Check the affiliate’s website and traffic